searls/rubbycop/manual/caching.md

 configuration parameter `AllCops: CacheRootDirectory` can be used to set it to a different path.
-One reason to use this option could be that there's a network disk where users on different machines want to have a common RuboCop cache.
+One reason to use this option could be that there's a network disk where users on different machines want to have a common RubbyCop cache.
 Another could be that a Continuous Integration system allows directories, but not a temporary directory, to be saved between runs.